4 ways letting agents can beat their local competition for landlords

 Know what success looks like

 If your goal is to be the top local agency this year you should have milestones and targets that prove you’re on a successful path to doing so.
-Possibly increasing your Feefo score by .5?, Growing the number of referrals you receive?
+Possibly increasing your Google Reviews score by a star?
+Growing the number of referrals you receive?
 More traction on your local property blog?
 The list is endless but your goals should be predetermined, measurable, and visible to all staff in the office.